mzuccaroli/angular-serverless-starter/README.md

 ## Setup

 Replace the bucket name in `serverless.yaml` which you can find inside the `custom` section.
-There is a placeholder text `yourBucketName123`.
+There is a placeholder text `angular-serverless-starter`.
 This is due the fact that bucket names must be globally unique across all AWS S3 buckets.

 Since this plugin uses a custom Serverless plugin you need to setup the `node_modules` by running: